frmennuti/GuitarTuner/README.md

 The solution is to set up the microcontroller to sample with a sampling frequency of 5120 Hz, and use DMA buffer of length 2048 elements.
 In this way the buffer will be filled each 400ms, meaning that the interrupt of buffer full will be called each 400ms and the one of half full buffer will be called each 200ms.
 The fft can be performed on a rolling buffer of 2048 elements (improve efficiency) each time 1024 elements are acquired and after having discarded the older 1024 elements.

+Performing fft on a 2048 elements array sampled with fs=5120Hz will provide us 1024 bins up to the fs/2=2560Hz component, therefore each bin will have resolution 2560/1024=2,5Hz